memray/seq2seq-keyphrase/README.md

 ### Test
 Set *config['do_evaluate'] = True* and you'll see a lot of print-outs in the console and reports in directory `config['predict_path']`.
 Please be aware that this result is only for developing and debugging and it's slightly different from the reported result.

-### Evaluation (to repeate the results in paper)
+### Evaluation (to reproduce the results in paper)
 The performances reported in the paper is done by `keyphrase/baseline/evaluate.py`.
 It loads the phrases from `dataset/keyphrase/prediction/` and evalutes them by Precision, Recall, F-score, Bpref, MRR etc.

+You can find the awesome implementation from [Kazi Saidul Hasan](http://www.hlt.utdallas.edu/~saidul/code.html) (TfIdf, TextRank, SimpleRank, ExpandRank) and [Alyona Medelyan](http://www.medelyan.com/software) (Maui and KEA).
+I also have put my keyphrase outputs [here](http://memray.me/uploads/data/prediction.zip) for your convenience (unzip to `seq2seq-keyphrase-release/dataset/keyphrase/prediction`).

 Data
 ==========
 The training data mentioned above is pickled.
 You can download here [here](http://crystal.exp.sis.pitt.edu:8080/iris/data/experiment_dataset.zip).
-Just in case you are China Mainland where downloading this large file is painful, I provide another [link](http://pan.baidu.com/s/1b46mwY) on Baidu Pan Cloud Drive.
+Just in case you are in China Mainland where downloading this large file is painful, I provide another [link](http://pan.baidu.com/s/1b46mwY) on Baidu Pan Cloud Drive.

+**UPDATE**: If it still doesn't work, please **download from [here](http://memray.me/uploads/data/experiment_dataset.zip)!**

 If you are just interested in using the KP20k dataset, you can get the data from [here](http://crystal.exp.sis.pitt.edu:8080/iris/data/kp20k.zip).